D&RGW Soldier Summit

 (Verne Jeffers, 1901-1997, began collecting histories of Utah towns when he moved to Springville in 1947, along with collecting thousands of historical photographs of Utah towns and railroads.
 He became a source for historical notes for the local Springville Herald newspaper in the late 1970s.
 He became well known in 1983 after furnishing historical notes and photos to several local newspapers during the Thistle slide.
 His stories of the history of Soldier Summit was taken up by the local chapter Sons of Utah Pioneers, which in June 1985, protected the site of the graves with a railing and placed the first monument at the location.

 (The realities of the geography of traveling south from Fort Bridger, over the Unita Mountains to either the Unita Basin, or still farther south to the Castle Valley, would seem to make this version unlikely.
-Reaching Following the Green River would have put the Army much farther south than their stated mission would have allowed.)
+Reaching, then following the Green River would have put the Army much farther south than their stated mission would have allowed.)

 The Springville Herald of the same date also carried this less believable version.